There are many money management guides out there, but here’s what makes this one different:

 And what’s even sadder is that most college graduates start their adult lives in over $30,000 of student debt.

-So to help you save for retirement and build a better tomorrow, it’s essential to get out of debt fast.
+So to help you save for retirement and build a better tomorrow, it’s essential to pay off high-interest debt.

 Reviewing your credit score is imperative to understanding your current situation versus where you want to be in the future.